Dexter Edgar Converse

-Dexter Edgar Converse (1829–1899) a was a textile entrepreneur who was co-founder and namesake of Converse College.
-Converse was native of Vermont who had moved to Spartanburg prior to the American Civil War and had become a successful pioneer in the cotton mill industry, and served as the head of the Converse College's first board of directors and was among the school's founders and substantial donors.
+Dexter Edgar Converse (1829–1899) was a textile entrepreneur who was co-founder and namesake of Converse University.
+Converse was native of Vermont who had moved to Spartanburg prior to the American Civil War and had become a successful pioneer in the cotton mill industry, and served as the head of the Converse University's first board of directors and was among the school's founders and substantial donors.